lpun-majessica/lpun-majessica/README.md

 ### I'm *Le Phuong Uyen Nhi*, or you can call me *Jessica*

-  - I'm currently studying :dog: **Veterinary Medicine** :cat:.
-I've decided to try out the Google Data Analytics Certificate Program, and now I'm motivated to learn and use the power of :computer: **data analytics** to make world a better place for :paw_prints: animals, :couple: humans and :evergreen_tree: plants.
+  - I'm currently a :dog: **Veterinary Medicine** :cat: undergraduate student with a passion for data analytics.
+After completing the Google **Data Analytics** Certificate program, I'm now seeking to expand my knowledge and skills in this exciting, ever-changing field.

   - I love listening to :musical_note: music during my freetime and while working casually.
 My favourite artists are Taylor Swift, Vu Cat Tuong and NewJeans!